CWU-VKD-LAB/DATASETS/README.md

 # DATASETS

-To stop duplicating datasets across projects this DATASETS projects will be a repository to house all project datasets including data information as seen in the table below.
+To stop duplicating datasets across projects this DATASETS projects will be a repository to house all project datasets including data information.

 ## Labeled Datasets

+Every dataset in this repository is labeled with a column called `class`, case-insensitive, that contains the class name for each case.
+This column can be in the form of a string, integer, or boolean and is located anywhere in the dataset.

 | Dataset Name | Classes | Attributes | Total Cases | Distribution |
 |--------------|---------|------------|-------------|--------------|